razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

       );
       ```

-      So here we have introduced a new utility component called `Hidden` which accepts responsive props and helps us to hide/show component based on different screen sizes
+      So here we have introduced a new utility component called `Hidden` which accepts responsive props and enables us to hide/show component based on different screen sizes

 ### On Blade Design Side